stevekramercellist/cellist/gallery.md

 {% include gimage.html url="/images/photos/grand1.jpg"
 description="Dedushka Volodia and Babushka Rita in front of the fabulous and beloved concert hall of TIVOLI in Copenhagen, Denmark, housing all of the worlds-finest musician’s and artist’s for centuries.
-The great musician and entertainer Børge Rosenbaum a.k.a., Victor Borge, would read the title of our scandinavian oasis, backwards; ILOVIT." %}
+The great musician and entertainer Børge Rosenbaum a.k.a., Victor Borge, would read the title of our scandinavian oasis, backwards; 'ILOVIT'." %}

 {% include gimage.html url="/images/photos/grand2.jpg"
-description="Volodia and Rita in Wonderful-Wonderful Copenhagen, Denmark." %}
+description="Volodia and Rita in 'Wonderful-Wonderful Copenhagen', Denmark." %}

 {% include gimage.html url="/images/photos/01framed2.jpg"